COMPENSATION, PEOPLE and CULTURE COMMITTEE

 In determining the total compensation components of the Executives’ compensation, the Committee may consider such factors as it deems relevant including Company performance and relative shareholder return, the value of similar awards to CEOs and executives at comparable companies, the awards given to the Executives in past years, and the results of the most recent shareholder advisory vote on executive compensation.
 The Committee is not precluded from taking such actions and approving awards as may be required to comply with applicable tax laws.
 The Committee has the ability to adjust and/or recover incentive awards or payments relative to the clawback policy, including in any applicable Plan agreements.
 The Committee determinations on any of these decisions shall be made irrespective of any family relationships;

-4.1.g. administering (unless administration is otherwise delegated in accordance with the provisions of such plans or of Section 3.3) Nordstrom’s cash-based and equity-based incentive compensation plans, including reviewing management’s recommendations for, and approving as it deems appropriate, long-term incentive award levels or other incentives to non-Executive key contributors to the success of Nordstrom and its affiliates;
+- 4.1.g. administering (unless administration is otherwise delegated in accordance with the provisions of such plans or Section 3.2 hereof) Nordstrom’s cash-based and equity-based incentive compensation plans, including reviewing management’s recommendations for, and approving as it deems appropriate, long-term incentive award levels or other incentives to non-Executives of Nordstrom and its affiliates, and reviewing and approving any such awards under such plans as may be requested by the CGNC with respect to compensatory awards to Directors;

-4.1.h. to the extent determined by the Committee to be necessary or appropriate, reviewing and approving (or recommending to the Board to approve) any benefit plans, retirement and deferred compensation or other perquisites offered to the Executives and other employees, including eligibility, the level and types of benefits or perquisites provided and the level of funding and appropriate mechanisms for financing such plans;
+- 4.1.h. to the extent determined by the Committee to be necessary or appropriate, reviewing and approving (or recommending to the Board to approve) any benefit plans, retirement and deferred compensation or other perquisites offered to Executives or other employees, including eligibility, the level and types of benefits or perquisites provided and the level of funding and appropriate mechanisms for financing such plans;

-4.1.i. consulting with the Co-President regarding significant organizational structure changes and advising the Board regarding the implications on any Executive compensation or benefit programs concerning such changes;
+- 4.1.i. consulting with the Chief Executive Officer and the President regarding significant organizational structure changes and advising the Board regarding the implications on any Executive compensation or benefit programs concerning such changes;

-4.1.k. reviewing and discussing with management Nordstrom’s Compensation Discussion & Analysis (CD&A) and based on that review and discussion, determining whether or not to recommend to the Board that the CD&A be included in Nordstrom’s annual proxy statement or other applicable Securities and Exchange Commission (SEC) filing, and preparing the Committee Report for the annual proxy statement and, in coordination with the Company’s Corporate Governance and Nominating Committee, overseeing the Company’s submission to shareholders with respect to executive compensation matters (e.g., advisory votes on executive compensation, frequency of such votes, and the approval of incentive plans);
+- 4.1.k. reviewing and discussing with management Nordstrom’s CD&A and based on that review and discussion, determining whether or not to recommend to the Board that the CD&A be included in Nordstrom’s annual proxy statement or other applicable Securities and Exchange Commission (SEC) filing, and preparing the Committee Report for the annual proxy statement and, in coordination with the CGNC, overseeing the Company’s submission to shareholders with respect to executive compensation matters (e.g., advisory votes on executive compensation, frequency of such votes, and the approval of incentive plans);

-4.1.l. receiving periodic reports upon request by the Committee on Nordstrom’s compensation programs;
+- 4.1.l. receiving periodic reports upon request by the Committee on Nordstrom’s compensation plans, policies and programs;

-4.1.n. monitoring compliance by Executives with rules of all equity compensation plans reviewed and approved by the Committee;
+- 4.1.n. monitoring compliance with rules of all equity compensation plans administered by the Committee;

-4.1.p. reviewing and assessing on a periodic basis potential risk to the Company from its compensation programs and policies, including incentive plans;
+- 4.1.p. reviewing and assessing on a periodic basis the potential risk to the Company from its compensation programs and policies, including incentive plans;

-4.1.q. undertaking such other responsibilities, tasks or projects as the Board of Directors may delegate or assign to the Committee from time to time; and
+- 4.1.t. undertaking such other responsibilities, tasks or projects as the Board may delegate or assign to the Committee from time to time; and

 4.2 The Committee shall maintain appropriate procedures to ensure accurate meeting agendas and minutes are prepared, with such meeting minutes presented to the Committee for approval at the next regularly scheduled Committee Meeting.
 Such meeting agendas and minutes shall be filed in the Committee Minute Book upon approval.